Cooler and dry morning, scattered showers return this afternoon and evening

-The Storm Team 11 forecast calls for partly cloudy skies and mild temperatures are forecast for Saturday with an afternoon high of 80 degrees.
+The Storm Team 11 forecast calls for partly cloudy skies and mild temperatures Saturday with an afternoon high of 80 degrees.
 There is a 50% chance of scattered showers and possibly a stray thunderstorm through the afternoon and evening.

 Look for mostly cloudy skies through Saturday night as scattered showers continue.
 The low will be 58 degrees.